Religion in India: Census statistics

 There are six religions in India which have been awarded "National minority" status—Muslims, Christians, Sikhs, Jains, Buddhists, and Zoroastrians (Parsis).

 The following is a breakdown of India's religious communities:

-Characteristics of religious groups

 Note: When compared with 2001, India's population rose by 17.7% in 2011 with an average sex ratio of 943 and a literacy rate of 74.4%.
 The average work participation stood at 39.79%.